Nuggets vs. Suns: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver and its opponents have combined to score more than 226.5 points in 46 of 82 games this season.
+- In 40 games this season, Denver and its opponents have scored more than 228.5 total points.

-- The average total in Denver's matchups this year is 228.3, 1.8 more points than this game's over/under.
+- Denver has had an average of 228.3 points in its games this season, 0.2 fewer than this matchup's total.

 - The Nuggets are 45-37-0 ATS this season.